adisakshya/JustShareIt/README.md

 ### Share with anyone 💻📱

-Select files from your laptop/personal-computer with any type of client, let it be another laptop/personal-computer or mobile devices.
+Share files from your laptop/personal-computer with any type of client, let it be another laptop/personal-computer or mobile devices.
 No matter what OS they are operating on.

 When I used to use SHAREIt, to transfer files from my laptop to mobile/another-laptop it required that it's app to be installed on both the devices i.e., on sender & receiver, this created hurdles for sharing conveniently.